johndavedecano/laragym/README.md

-# LaraGym - Fitness Center Management System
+# LARAGYM - Fitness Center Management System

 A simple and easy to install gym management system which includes package management,members managements,services and activities.
 For professional support please email me at johndavedecano@gmail.com